GameStop shares soar on short squeeze, then ease in wild trade session

 NEW YORK (Reuters) - Shares of U.S. videogame retailer GameStop skyrocketed by 144% on Monday as short sellers scrambled to cover their positions in the stock, which then pared gains in a roller coaster session that featured nine trading halts for volatility.

-Options activity also surged in the stock, which had gained 245% so far this year as of Friday’s close, was last up 19.7% at $77.81.
+Options activity also surged in the stock, which had gained 245% so far this year as of Friday’s close.
+It closed Monday’s session up 18% with $16.7 billion worth of GameStop shares traded -- more than triple the company’s actual stock market value.

-Short sellers had bet against the stock because they viewed the company’s retail business model as outdated.
-But GameStop shares began to rise as investors cheered the video game retailer’s announcement on Jan.
+Short sellers had bet against the stock because they viewed GameStop’s retail business model as outdated.
+But GameStop shares began to rise after the video game retailer’s announcement on Jan.
 11 about appointments to its board to double down on digital sales.

-As the short sellers rushed to cover their positions and avoid further losses, the buying frenzy enticed retail investors to pile on in hopes of riding the stock’s momentum higher.
+The buying frenzy as short sellers rushed to cover positions enticed retail investors to pile on in hopes of riding the stock’s momentum higher.

 “Many traders leveraged positions betting the stock would go down and as it became a hot topic on social media and saw artificial demand created among short sellers, there was fuel added to the fire,” said Jake Wujastyk, chief market analyst at TrendSpider, a technical analysis software company for traders.